wpendl99/.github/profile/css/declarations/declarations.md

 | RGB hex      | `#00FFAA22` or `#0FA2`    | Red, green, and blue as a hexadecimal number, with an optional alpha opacity                                                                                                                                      |
 | RGB function | `rbg(50%, 255, 128, 0.5)` | Red, green, and blue as a percentage or number between 0 and 255, with an optional alpha opacity percentage                                                                                                       |
 | HSL          | `hsl(180, 30%, 90%, 0.5)` | Hue, saturation, and light, with an optional opacity percentage.
 Hue is the position on the 365 degree color wheel (red is 0 and 255).
 Saturation is how gray the color is, and light is how bright the color is. |

+## Experiment

+⚠ This [CodePen](https://codepen.io/leesjensen/pen/rNKrgKQ) demonstrates the use of many of the above declarations.
+Take some time to experiment with it.
+Make sure you try modifying different selectors and declarations.
+Try different unit representations.